ScarWar/winston-fast-rabbitmq/README.md

 # Release notes

-* 3.0.0-beta1 - Updated dependencies, including winston, mocha,
+* 3.0.0-beta1 - Updated dependencies, including winston, mocha, and more
 * 2.2.0 - Updated dependencies, including rabbit-chatter v2 that fixes an issue that left open connections.
 * 2.1.0 - Ability to pass timeout to rabbit-chatter
 * 2.0.2 - IMPORTANT!
 Renamed transport property from `WinstonInstanceRabbitMq` to `WinstonFastRabbitmq` in types.